av1paul/LogIngestor/README.md

 A Log Ingestor System that can efficiently handle vast volumes of log data, and a simple interface for querying this data using full-text search or specific field filters.

 ## Features
-- **Log Ingestor System**
+### Log Ingestor System
-  - Large volume of logs can be ingested via an HTTP server, by sending POST HTTP request on path `http://localhost:3000`.
+  - Large volume of logs can be ingested via an HTTP server, by sending `POST` HTTP request to the endpoint `http://localhost:3000`.
   - Request Body (JSON) format:
     ```json
     {